AH-Tran/DSC_WIR/README.md

 # [WIR] Applying Science Models for Re-Ranking in IR
-This is the repository for the course 'Web Information Retrieval' for the study 'Digital Sciences at the University of Applied Sciences Cologne.
+This is the repository for the course 'Web Information Retrieval' for the study 'Digital Sciences' at the University of Applied Sciences Cologne.
 It contains the project code for the project ```Applying Science Models for Re-Ranking in IR```
 ```An exploration of utilizing power laws in combination with graph-based metrics and bibliometrics such as coreness in an IR setting```
 * Four Graph Implementations: Co-citation Graph, Citation Graph, Lotka-Inspired Graph, Journal Graph